nehalecky/CS7637-Knowledge-Based-AI/06_Production_Systems_Lesson_Preview__.md

 1. There isn't enough short-term knowledge to
 2. There are multiple actions sugguested without any means to resolve.

 An agent can invoke a *learning* process by searching episodic (instance based) memory for instances similar to current state.
 Outcomes of these events can allow for a *new* procedure to be created that will resolve the impasse.
+This is referred to as *chunking*.